Urinary Incontinence Is Common and Treatable

 Adjusting Your Diet

-Many men report that spicy or acidic foods can worsen urinary incontinence related to overactive bladder.
-Other offenders may be chocolate and artificial sweeteners.
-However, the specific triggers vary from person to person.
-Some men find that diet doesn't seem to have any effect.
-To find out, keep a food diary to track possible triggers and try cutting back on a suspected trigger food for a week to see if it helps.
+Many men say spicy or acidic foods can make urinary incontinence related to overactive bladder worse.
+Others say it helps to stay away from chocolate and artificial sweeteners.
+The specific triggers vary from person to person.
+Some people find that diet doesn't seem to have any effect.
+To find out, keep a food diary to track possible triggers.
+One at a time, try cutting back on them for a week each to see if your symptoms change.

 Reducing Stress Can Help

-Life with incontinence is stressful.
-Learning some simple relaxation techniques, like breathing exercises or meditation, may help you cope with symptoms.
-Biofeedback is another approach -- you watch a monitor in a doctor's office that gives you real-time information about muscle contractions around your bladder.
-With time, you can learn how to relax your body, ease your muscles, and maybe get control of your incontinence symptoms.
+Life with incontinence can be stressful.
+Simple relaxation techniques, like breathing exercises or meditation, may help you cope with symptoms.
+Biofeedback is another approach -- you watch a monitor that gives you real-time information about muscle contractions around your bladder.
+With time, you can learn how to relax your body, ease your muscles, and maybe get control of your symptoms.

 How to Train Your Bladder

-Try using behavioral techniques to control male incontinence, like bladder training.
-Start by going to the bathroom every half hour to urinate, whether you feel the urge or not.
+Try using behavioral techniques such as bladder training.
+Start by going to the bathroom to pee every half hour, whether you feel the urge or not.
 As you get into the rhythm, gradually -- over days or weeks -- expand the time between bathroom breaks.
-Eventually, you may be able to space breaks by three to four hours and the urges in between may decrease.
+Eventually, you may be able to space breaks by 3 to 4 hours and the urges in between may decrease.

 Track How Often You Urinate

-To help find the cause of incontinence, try keeping a record of how much you drink and how often you urinate for a few days.
+To help find the cause of incontinence, for a few days keep a record of how much you drink and how often you pee.
 Make note of any leaking, along with anything -- drinking a lot, heavy lifting -- that might have triggered it.
-Then bring the record to your doctor's appointment.
-It will help your doctor better understand your symptoms and could provide more clues about the cause.
+Bring the record to your doctor's appointment.
+It will help your doctor better understand your symptoms and could give clues about the cause.

 Flex Your Muscles